 Control measures can be actions (including processes, procedures, schedules of activities, prohibitions on practices and other management practices), or structural or installed devices to prevent or minimize water pollution.
-There are many options that accomplish the objective of preventing pollutants from entering Waters of the U.S. and meeting applicable limits.
+There are many options that accomplish the objective of preventing pollutants from entering protected surface waters and meeting applicable limits.